Conversion of ADRs- and GDRs

 Fortunately, no case of such a forced sale has been reported so far.
 Therefore sometimes it is still possible to exchange depositary receipts for common shares again, although the respective ADR programs have already expired.
 However, it is completely unclear how long this will be the case.
 Therefore, affected investors should act quickly to protect their securities from forced sale.

 In any case, if there were a forced sale of the deposited shares, many securities would come onto the market at the same time.
 This will most likely lead to enormous price slumps.
-While German investors must reckon with uncontrollable losses because of such a forced sale, investors from countries such as Russia or China could buy securities of German investors cheaply and benefit from the forced sale.
+While German investors must reckon with uncontrollable losses because of such a forced sale, investors from countries such as Russia or China could buy securites of German investors cheaply and benefit from the forced sale.

 Company | Expire date of the DR-program |